yarray/raka/README.md

 ## Compare to other tools

 Raka borrows some ideas from Drake but not much (currently mainly the name "protocol").
 Briefly we have different visions and maybe different suitable senarios.

-## TODO

-Rake is in fact an (imperfect) implementation of a more general concept model.
-The concepts should be clarified somewhere and linked back